 If you are unsure whether you have right of way in a particular area, check with your local council.

-If you believe a vehicle was using a right of way illegally, causing damage or putting wildlife at risk, or if you felt threatened or at risk by their behaviour, then please report it.
+If you believe a vehicle was using a right of way illegally, causing damage or putting wildlife at risk, or if you felt threatened or at risk by their behaviour, report it:

 When making a report, try to make a note of the following incident details: